Home > About

 It all began with a blackberry bush…

-After the successful establishment of the winery, Shraga and Tamar z”l decided to expand the winery and build a tourist center beside it.
-Today, the winery has expanded even more with a dairy and fish restaurant, the Events Garden, a tourist garden and more.
+With the establishment of the Winery, Shraga and Tamar o.b.m. decided to build a tourist center beside it.
+Today, this includes a dairy and fish restaurant, an event garden, a tourist vineyard, and a gift shop with wine and delicacies.
 The Visitor’s Center has daily wine tours and tastings as well as an archeological garden that teaches about ancient wine making and it shows the great similarity between the traditional wine making process and its parallel of the modern process.

 Shraga, along with his son, Assaf, are present at the Winery daily making sure that the experience is as exciting as ever.